hipe/tmx/lib/skylab/brazen/doc/issues/001-the-entity-enhancement-narrative.md

-any ad-hoc parsers node will go first in this queue, giving ad-hoc parsers the ability to override any other syntax that comes from us out-of-the-box or otherwise further down on the queue.
+any ad-hoc parsers node will go first in this queue, giving ad-hoc parsers the ability to override any other syntax that comes from us out-of-the-box or otherwise further down on the queue (but only as long as we are in an ad-hoc 'section' of the parse).

 we then place the property-related nonterminal, giving *it* the ability (with the metaproperties etc of the property class) to override the